-If you are excited about atlasing a particular area and want to ensure it gets adequate coverage, you can sign up to be the Primary Atlaser for a specific block.
+If you are excited about Atlasing a particular area and want to ensure it gets adequate coverage, you can sign up to be the Primary Atlaser for a specific block.
 By signing up for a priority block you are agreeing to:

-- Nearly 20 person-hours surveying within the block for birds during the spring and summer, attempting to confirm breeding for as many species as possible, - Roughly 10 person-hours surveying through the winter for species presence and abundance, - Regularly submitting your data through the NC Bird Atlas eBird portal, and - Providing additional documentation for rare or priority species.
+- Roughly 20 hours surveying within the block for birds during the spring and summer, attempting to confirm breeding for as many species as possible. - Roughly 5 hours surveying through the winter for species presence and abundance. - Regularly submitting your data through the NC Bird Atlas eBird portal, and - Providing additional documentation for rare or priority species (see Appendix B). - Informing your Regional Team that the block is complete.

-Serving as Primary Atlaser does not prevent someone else from reporting birds in that block but serves to help us more evenly distribute effort.
+Serving as Primary Atlaser does not prevent someone else from reporting birds in that block but serves to help ensure that we more evenly distribute effort.

-We encourage enthusiastic, experienced birders to sign up for multiple blocks (particularly blocks difficult to access) in the same year.
-If you are a beginning birder and not yet comfortable with your ability to identify birds, consider joining with a more experienced group or partner in the first year to help you gain experience.
+We encourage enthusiastic, experienced birders to sign up for multiple blocks, particularly remote ones that are difficult to access.
+If you are a beginning birder and not yet comfortable with your ability to identify birds, consider joining a more experienced group or partner to help you gain experience.